Googled yourself lately?

 - Help clients decide if they trust you enough to hire you or your company.

 - Determine if potential employees will decide if they want to work for you.
 Do your values align?

-People buy brands and invest in people, rather than simply purchase products.
+People buy brands and invest in people rather than purchase products.
 Consider that 82% of buyers are more willing to place trust in a company when the C-suite (highest-ranking company executives) are active on social media, according to Lee Odden of TopRank Online Marketing in “War of Words: Myth-Busting Social Media, SEO & Content Marketing.”
-Odden also says that, if a CEO uses social media, a whopping 77% of buyers are more likely to make a purchase.
+Odden also says that if a CEO uses social media, a whopping 77% of buyers are more likely to make a purchase.
 A buyer considering purchasing a Tesla, for example, might solely buy it—or not—based on their impression of Elon Musk.
 That’s the power behind a personal brand.
 A well-executed image that fosters credibility can directly boost the believability of the entire company.
 Skeptics and investors invest in brands they trust.[iii]

 Your Personal Brand Should be Working for You